JoshuaWar/hello-word/README.md

 ```
 where:

-_myObject_ is the object to save
+_mySubObject1Class_ is the class of an object which can be contained in myObject

-_myFileName_ if the xml file
 As seen, myInitDataList is optional and only needed when your object has a list of an undefined number of other objects.

-Please see the help() to see more technical information about these functions.
+Please see the help() and the test file to see more technical information about these functions.